Andyinater/AutoGen_IterativeCoding/README.md

 ## Preparing the Work Space

-Before you begin, be sure the directory defined in `working_dir` exists in the active director - this is where the Plan will be stored, as well as all script iterations.
+Before you begin, be sure the directory defined in `working_dir` exists in the active directory - this is where the Plan will be stored, as well as all script iterations.

-Also, be sure the file `AndyTools.py` is in the same directory as `IterativeCoding.py` - this contains overridden AutoGen GroupChat and GroupChatManager classes to allow manual control of group chat speakers.
+Also, be sure the file `AndyTools.py` is in the same directory as `IterativeCoding.py` - this contains overridden AutoGen `GroupChat` and `GroupChatManager` classes to allow manual control of group chat speakers.

 ## Starting a Fresh Project

 To start a fresh project, be sure the `working_dir` contains no files.

-Run the program with `python IterativeCoding.py`
+Start the program with `python IterativeCoding.py`

 ### Running the Planning Phase